Power of Knockoff: The Impact of Ranking Algorithm, Augmented Design, and Symmetric Statistic: Impact of the symmetric statistic

-Last, we provide some geometric insight behind these results.
-Take knockoff for example.
-We abbreviate the knockoff using signed maximum and difference as symmetric statistic the {\it knockoff-sgm} and {\it knockoff-dif}, respectively.
-By default, we set $a=0$ in \eqref{diag(s)-ortho}.
-Under orthogonal designs, the ultimate importance metrics $W_j$ can be written as $W_j=I(x_j'y, \tilde{x}_j'y)$, where $x_j$ and $\tilde{x}_j$ are the $j$th variable and its knockoff, and $I(\cdot,\cdot)$ is a fixed bivariate function.
+By \eqref{Zj-ortho} and \eqref{Wj}, the importance metrics produced by knockoff can be written as $W_j=I(x_j'y, \tilde{x}_j'y)$, where $x_j$ and $\tilde{x}_j$ are the $j$th variable and its knockoff, and $I(\cdot,\cdot)$ is a bivariate function depending on the choice of symmetric statistic.
 Define the ``rejection region'' as